sdiehl28/tutorial-website/content/projects/titanic/titanic01.md

 <strong>Tip:</strong> The Jupyter Notebook link above provides the discussion and code.
 This web page is just a minimal summary.
 </div>

-### Notebook Results
+#### Results
 * Data was preprocessed in a simple way
 * LogisticRegression model was created
 * Null model (aka DummyClassifier) was created
-* Both models were scored by accuracy using 10 fold cross validation (CV) with the same random_state.
+* Both models were scored by accuracy using cross validation (CV)
 * How Scikit Learn implements CV with StratifiedKFold (shuffle=True) and cross_val_score was discussed

-The base model demonstrates a simple use of LogisticRegression.

-The null model predicts the predominant class for every prediction.

-The following is a boxplot of the 10 cross validated accuracy scores.
+The following is a boxplot of the base model and the null mode using 10 cross validated accuracy scores.

 <img src='/images/base_vs_null.png'>